 In contrast to the third-party coverage, it protects against glass breakage, wild accidents, and elemental damage such as storm, hail, lightning, or flooding.
 Also, against theft of the car or its parts.

 The insurance policy should also apply in the event of damage caused by driver negligence.
-Thus, there is insurance cover even if the driver runs a red traffic light distracted by the CD change and thus causes an accident.
+Thus, you will be covered even when driving at a red traffic light distracted by the CD change, and causing an accident this way.

 However, Kasko doesn’t cover the cost for:

 - Accident damage to your car

 This difference in coverage is also the main distinction between partial coverage and comprehensive coverage.
 Logically, if your car is expensive, you want also to cover its costs, so you better opt for Vollkasko (comprehensive coverage).

 The Most Expensive – Comprehensive Coverage